Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Polyfold Fredholm Sections of Strong Polyfold Bundles

-The significance of this definition is, that given a solution $x$ of $f(x)=0$, the local study of the solution set $f(y)=0$ for $y\in O$ near $x$ of the section $f$, is equivalent to the local study of the solution set $g(y)=0$ for $y\in U$ near $x$ of the filled section $g$.
-If $y\in U$ is a solution of the filled section $g$ so that $g(y)=0$, then it follows from (2) that $y\in O$ and from (1) that $f(y)=0$.
-We see that the original section $f$ and the filled section $g$ have the same solution set.
+\end{itemize} \end{definition} The crucial property of a filler is the fact that the solution sets $\{y\in O\, \vert \, f(y)=0\}$ and $\{y\in U\, \vert \, g(y)=0\}$ coincide near $y=0$.
+Indeed, if $y\in U$ is a solution of the filled section $g$ so that $g(y)=0$, then it follows from (2) that $y\in O$ and from (1) that $f(y)=0$.
+The section $g$ is, however, much easier to analyze than the section $f$, whose domain of definition has a rather complicated structure.
+It turns out that in the applications these extensions $g$ are surprisingly easy to detect.
+In the Gromov-Witten theory and the SFT they seem almost canonical.

+The condition (3) plays an important role in the comparison of the linearizations $f'(0)$ and $Dg(0)$ if $f(0)=0=g(0)$ holds, as we are going to explain next.